Alperclktp/Alperclktp/README.md

 ## 🧠 Engineering Philosophy

-I approach game development as system engineering.
+I approach game development with a systems mindset.

-My principles:
+Core principles:

 - Server-authoritative architecture
-- Modular and reusable systems
+- Modular and reusable design
 - Clear separation of concerns
-- Performance-first mindset
+- Performance-focused implementation
 - Maintainable and extensible codebases
-- Production-ready over prototype-quality
+- Production-ready standards

-I focus on building games that are not just playable — but **scalable, secure, and structurally sound**.
+For me, a game is not only about gameplay.
+It is about structure, scalability, and long-term sustainability.

 ---